Canon Wide Angle Tilt/Shift Lens Reviews for Architecture Photography (17mm, 24mm mark I and II)

 17mm f/4L TS-E

 This lens is one of a kind and the steep price reflects this reality.

 1) The wide focal length is the major advantage of this lens.
 For exteriors you can shoot in front of parked cars and still get enough of the building.
 Tall buildings can be captured in their entirety from across the street.
 Superior for interiors.

-2) The resolution is outstanding and easily matches a 21MP Full Frame sensor.
+2) The resolution is outstanding and easily matches the highest resolution full frame sensor.
 Without shifting any aperture will do but to get sharp corners when shifting, even up to 10, simply stop down the aperture.
 For large shifts, up to and beyond 10, I stop down to f/14.

 3) Virtually no distortion.

 4) Color, CA and flare are all excellent especially when compared to other ultra wides.

 5) When used with a 1.6x crop sensor camera the focal length is idea for smaller residential projects and more detailed compositions.